sabbirhossainujjal/Bengali-Person-Name-Extractor/README.md

 ## Solution Approach
 As this is a name entity extraction task, it was handled as `token classification task`.
-First I preprocessed the given data, making appropiate datasets for token classification modeling, then experimented with different huggingface models for the task.
+In token classification process we can predict which token belongs to name entity class and extract names from the given text.
+For the task, first I preprocessed the given data, making appropiate datasets for token classification modeling, then experimented with different huggingface models for the task.
 Then I train the models with these experimented parameters and build an end-to-end inference script.The inference script will load the best saved models (saved in training processe) and do prediction using the model and then post-process the model output for desire output format for given input.

 ### Datasets
 For this  task two dataset were used.
 These are open source datasets which can be downloaded from the following links.